UKCloud/documentation/articles/enablement/enbl-sco-vpn.md

 &nbsp; | &nbsp;
 -------|-------
-**Use case** | You don't want to use the NSX edge gateway VPN capability and want to  install your own **Service type** | Connectivity
+**Use case** | You want to install your own VPN capability instead of using the one provided by the NSX edge gateway.
+**Service type** | Connectivity
 **Security level** | Assured OFFICIAL
-**Service level (default)** | Single data centre, no automatic failover **Hosted device** | VPN device eg firewall
-**Cloud Enablement sizing** | one bay = 10U, 1kW of power
-**Typical device size** | 1U / 2U
+**Service level (default)** | Single data centre, no automatic failover **Hosted device** | VPN device (for example, firewall) **Cloud Enablement sizing** | One bay = 10U, 1kW of power **Typical device size** | 1U / 2U
 **Hosted device(s) allowed** | Depends on solution.
-UKCloud will work with the customer to understand the requirement and assess the suitability of the devices that the customer wishes to locate within Cloud Enablement
+UKCloud will work with the customer to understand the requirement and assess the suitability of the devices that the customer wants to locate within Cloud Enablement.
-**Hosted device power draw** | Customer devices within a single 10u bay have a combined average power draw of no more than 1kW.
-Average power draw will be assessed based vendor material supplied by the customer as part of the engagement with UKCloud prior to installation of devices
+**Hosted device power draw** | Customer devices within a single 10U bay have a combined average power draw of no more than 1kW.
+Average power draw will be assessed based on vendor material supplied by the customer as part of the engagement with UKCloud prior to installation of devices.
-**Cost** | Priced per 10u bay</br>£2,000 up front charge</br>£500 pcm</br>Additional install visits charged at SFIA rate
+**Cost** | Priced per 10U bay</br>£2,000 up front charge</br>£500 pcm</br>Additional install visits charged at SFIA rate
 **Resilience available?** | We don't provide a resiliently connected environment.
-You can provision devices to both of our data centres to create a  self-managed resilient solution
+You can provision devices to both of our data centres to create a  self-managed resilient solution.
 **Failover responsibility** | Customer
 **Notes** | Devices must be hosted in the same region as your compute environment.
-We cannot stretch connectivity from local Cloud Enablement into other regions (eg Cloud Enablement in region 5 cannot be stretched to region 6)
+We cannot stretch connectivity from local Cloud Enablement into other regions (for example, Cloud Enablement in region 5 cannot be stretched to region 6).
-**Next steps** | Raise a service request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal
+**Next steps** | Raise a service request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ## What connectivity does the VPN service provide?